carloslme/ide-luis-ferrer/README.md

 # intro-data-engineering
-This repo contains the content and code of Introduction to Data Engineering for non-programmers.
+This repo contains the content and code of Introduction to Data Engineering for non-programmers and data scientists.

 # Topics